Darren-ODonnell/Piano_Algorithm/ReadMe.md

     own, the purpose of this program is to give people an idea which they can use to make into a song

-**Introduction**
+**Overview**

     This Program uses MidiSynth to produce piano notes.

-This is an algorithm to pick a random scale and from this it chooses random notes
-    to be played either in the melody portion or in the chord portion.
+    This is an algorithm to pick a random scale and from this it chooses random notes to be played either in the melody portion or in the chord portion.

-For the playNote and playChord methods, the first C note on the Midi Piano is at index 24 and from there on
-    I have set a multiplier so that it picks a note and from the multiplier assigns the key used.
+    For the playNote and playChord methods, the first C note on the Midi Piano is at index 24 and from there on I have set a multiplier so that it picks a note and from the multiplier assigns the key used.

     You can run the program from the Driver class.

 **From My Knowledge of Music thus far, for a song to sound appealing it must follow these rules:**